lbressler13/trick-calculator/README.md

 In the spirit of the app, this access is undocumented.
 But you can read the code or click around in the app until you find it.

+## Testing
+**All** new logic needs unit tests.
+The logic in here is messy and complicated, and manually testing everything is difficult and it **will** miss edge cases.
+There is a huge sense of relief from being able to press a button and know that everything still works.
+The hours writing tests will be worth it.

 ## Serious Stuff
 All images are taken from [Flaticon](https://www.flaticon.com/), which allows free use of icons for personal and commercial purposes with attribution.
 This is the complete list of Flaticon images used within the app.